12 experiences you can only have in Australia

 So whether you have a week or a month to visit Australia, we compiled this list of iconic experiences to get you dreaming about your next Down Under adventure (along with some vacation packages to make that dream a reality).
 And if you can't do it all on the first trip, then "no worries" (as the Aussies say), you'll just have to boomerang back again.

 Ring in the New Year before everyone else

 Welcome to one of the world's most bucket-listy blowouts: fantastical fireworks launched from the Sydney Harbour Bridge, the Sydney Opera House and a flotilla of barges.
-But it's not just midnight madness — there's an Aboriginal eucalyptus smoke cleansing of the harbor and a parade of illuminated boats as a precursor to the pyrotechnics.
-And not for nothing, Sydney’s temperature will likely fall between 67 and 79 degrees that day.
+But it's not just midnight madness — there's an Aboriginal eucalyptus smoke cleansing of the harbour and a parade of illuminated boats as a precursor to the pyrotechnics.
+And not for nothing, Sydney’s temperature will likely fall between 20 and 27 degrees that day.
 While it might be too late to make 2023 happen, you can get the jump on a 2024 trip.